EMS – Electromagnetic Simulation – Magnetic and Electric Field Modeling Software

 Core material

-Successful machine design depends on accurate representation of nonlinear phenomena in the core material such as flux saturation, eddy current, and hysteresis losses.
+Successful machine design depends on accurately representing nonlinear phenomena in the core material, such as flux saturation, eddy current, and hysteresis losses.
 EMS comes with a library of predefined solid and laminated core materials.
-The designer can easily compare different materials in terms of saturation, core losses, and overall efficiency.
+The designer can easily compare materials regarding saturation, core losses, and overall efficiency.
 Core and winding loss results can be coupled with EMS’s thermal solver and determine temperature rise and cooling requirements.

 Shape and sizing

-Machine radius, length, and a number of poles will greatly determine its torque and power rating.
-However, finer geometrical features of the magnetic circuit have a profound effect on machine performance.
+Machine radius, length, and the number of poles will significantly determine its torque and power rating.
+However, finer geometrical features of the magnetic circuit profoundly affect machine performance.
 For example, the shape of squirrel cage bars in an Induction motor will affect how torque changes with the rotor slip.
 All these parameters can be readily varied inside EMS to evaluate their effect on the performance of the motor.

 Parasitic RLC Extraction